y2kbugger/baremetal-riscv-renode/kos/readme.md

     could have notion of fg and bg
-    We could "peek" at next char and then ignore if it should belong to other process. i want to know if a Process has blown stack i want to know if we don't have room to allocate a new process i want programs to be able to request sleep
+    We could "peek" at next char and then ignore if it should belong to other process. i want to know if a Process has blown stack i want programs to be able to request sleep

 Persistance. e.g. storage peripherial and filesystem